NASA-AMMOS/3DTilesRendererJS/src/three/plugins/API.md

 		// CSS fill color.
 		color = 'white': string,

+		// CSS stroke color drawn under the fill, or null to skip the
+		// stroke.
+		strokeStyle = null: string | null,

+		// Stroke width in atlas pixels.
+		strokeWidth = 1: number,
 	}
 ): Object
 ```

-Renders a single character centered in the slot.
+Renders a single character in the slot, centered on its text metrics bounding box.

 ### .drawImage